nova-nowiz/plain-old-dotfiles/README.md

 You can run the vim-layout script (in the tmux folder) to run tmux with vim in the left (85%), and zsh in the right (15%)
 you have access to a lot of plugins that i use, linked in the .vim folder. install vundle for a full support of my .vimrc and do a :PluginInstall to install all plugins.

-For windows with git bash installed (and vim as the edition program (ie. recommanded editor for git bash)):
+For a windows .vimrc install with git bash installed (and vim as the edition program (ie. recommanded editor for git bash)):
 git clone https://github.com/Narice/dotfiles/ ~
 mv ~/dotfiles/vim/.virmc ~
 git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim